 The Blue Cross Broad Street Run has several popular places for spectators to view the race, which can be reached via the Broad Street Line

-*Shuttle buses will substitute for Route 15 Trolley service during the event
+*Buses will substitute for all Route 15 Trolleys

 SEPTA Regional Rail Lines offer service to Center City for spectators and race participants.

 Customers may purchase an Independence Pass from the Train Conductor for travel to/from the Race on Regional Rail.
-Learn more about fares here
+Learn more about fares on the Fares page.

 At the end of the Race, riders should take the Broad Street Line to City Hall Station where they can connect to Suburban Station and Regional Rail service.

 The status of service across the SEPTA system is available on Twitter.
-Find your Route on the Customized Twitter Service Feeds section of this website
+Find your Route on the Customized Twitter Service Feeds section.

-Click on the icon below to download the app.
-Watch the SEPTA iPhone app video here.
+Click on the icons below to download the official SEPTA app.